 We are active in 12 of Canada's 13 provinces and territories.
 While many people have heard of the oil sands in Alberta, there are less well-known projects across our country.
 For example, there are four producing offshore oil projects in Newfoundland and Labrador, with another project coming on stream in 2017.
 There are two producing gas projects offshore in Nova Scotia – Deep Panuke and the Sable Offshore energy Project.
 In Manitoba, the Sinclair Field and the application of horizontal hydraulic fracturing has helped provincial oil production almost triple since 2006.

 Canada's oil and natural gas industry is the single largest private sector investor in the country, investing $36 billion in 2016, which is down from a peak $81 billion in capital projects in 2014.
-We have contributed an estimated $17 billion to government revenues in the form of royalty payments, land payments (bonus payments) and income taxes, ensuring all Canadians benefit from our responsible resource development.
+We have contributed an estimated $15 billion* to government revenues in the form of royalty payments, land payments (bonus payments) and corporate and municipal taxes, ensuring all Canadians benefit from our responsible resource development.

 All of this means important contributions to our Canadian economy and labour force.
 Right now, our industry accounts for more than 425,000 direct and indirect jobs across Canada, and that number is expected to grow.

 Safety is at the foundation of all our work.
 Our industry is committed to protecting the health and safety of our employees and the public.

 Canadian Energy Research Institute (CERI) data on our economic contribution

 - Canadian Oil Sands Supply Costs and Development Projects (2015-2035)

 - Western Canada Crude Oil Forecasts and Impacts (2015-2035)